MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Results Analysis

 The performance gap between error detection (binary classification) and error diagnosis (identification accuracy) in mathematical reasoning is highly influential and non-uniform across LLMs and languages, as shown in Table \ref{tab:perturbation_eval}.

-We evaluated 150 sampled problems with an equal distribution of Numerical, Symbolic, and Proof types.
-The experiment utilized Strategy 3 (discussed in \ref{perturb_sub}) to test the models.
+Strategy $\sigma_3$ outperforms others because it combines multiple fallacies, leading to cascading inconsistencies that create stronger error signals.
+Unlike $\sigma_1$ and $\sigma_2$, where errors are limited to one or two steps, $\sigma_3$ introduces multiple interacting mistakes that create obvious contradictions throughout the solution.
+These widespread inconsistencies are easier for language models to detect across different languages.
 Subsequently, \texttt{Qwen-8B} excels in binary classification tasks but struggles significantly with complex error identification, implying that high-level classification isn't a reliable measure of analytical depth.
 For instance, models such as \texttt{Mathstral 7B} and \texttt{DeepSeek R1 7B} demonstrate a drastic divergence, indicating their reasoning pathways are insufficient for deep error analysis.
 This distinction indicates a failure to generalize from simple detection to complex reasoning.
 Cross-lingual understanding plays a pivotal role, as demonstrated by \texttt{GPT-OSS 20B} outperforming others in Bangla error identification, suggesting that targeted instruction tuning for step-by-step logical analysis can be more useful than sheer parameter scale.
-We evaluated LLM outputs against perturbation-generated ground truth, automatically judged by an LLM and manually validated across all 300 problems.
+We evaluated LLM outputs against perturbation-generated ground truth, with assessments conducted using an LLM-subject matter expert (SME) pipeline \ref{eval:llm_judge}.
 The consistent performance decline in Bangla versus English reveals significant language effects, indicating limited generalization in low-resource languages—a crucial barrier to cross-lingual mathematical reasoning.